 - Provide access to professional advice and guidance on education, training and employment.

 - Provide additional opportunities for out of school learning and leisure.

 - Facilitate access to early education and child care.

 How are we organised?

-Wokingham Virtual School comprises of a Virtual Head and Deputy Headteacher and a Support Officer who fulfil the following roles:
+Wokingham Virtual School comprises of a Head Teacher, Deputy Head, Assistant Head, PEP Officer, Post 16 Officer, Early Years Officer and an Education Coordinator who fulfil the following roles:

 Provide an enhanced service with a ‘team around the child’ and/or ‘team around the school’ approach.
 We ensure statutory duties and best practice standards are met, particularly in relation to the health and education of children in care, identifying areas of development and challenging strategic and operational practice are a key part of this role.

 Track and monitor the progress of Wokingham Children in Care (CIC), co-ordinating and deploying support to raise their attainment according to an assessment of their needs.
 We quality assure education and transition planning for all Wokingham CIC, modelling and sharing best planning practice.
 We supervise CIC training for designated teachers, schools, social workers, foster carers and governors, and act as advocates by positively challenging the practice of schools and other professionals.

 Work directly with carers and parents, empowering them and their children to get the most out of the educational opportunities available to them.
 We enable positive participation, encourage involvement in the learning environment and focus on preventative and early intervention strategies linking to other specialist services and agencies within the child’s network of support.